-SEA topics SEA Project level indicators SEA Project targets For monitoring individual projects.
+SEA topics SEA Project level indicators SEA Project targets for the Region For monitoring individual projects.
 Monitoring results on individual projects also to be fed back to reporting for the Regional Plan and SEAs.
-Note that not all indicators will be relevant for all types of projects Reporting time escale: across each project develop over plan implementa tion period All topics and objectives Project All Topics 1 Environmental screening applied for all projects to check appropriate level of study and assessment to address risks of environmental impacts but also opportunities for enhancements or reduction of and carbon emissions in construction and operation and application of waste hierarchy, including taking account of recommendations from the SEA and Natura Impact Statement.
+Note that not all indicators will be relevant for all types of projects escale: across each project develop over plan implementa All topics and objectives Environmental screening applied for all projects to check appropriate level of study and assessment to address risks of environmental impacts but also opportunities for enhancements or reduction of and carbon emissions in construction and operation and application of waste hierarchy, including taking account of recommendations from the SEA and Natura Impact Statement.
 Include engagement with stakeholders.
 Assessments will take account of relevant and available data sources including those recommended by the Environmental Protection Agency, National Parks and Wildlife Service, and Department of Energy and Climate Change.
-Project Target 1 Project development to find sustainable solutions that contribute to environmental objectives.
-All topics and objectives Project All Topics 2 Application of project level monitoring and feedback to identify potential significant environmental effects are identified at each stage of project development and implementation process and post project evaluation or audit.
-Project Target 2 Process implemented for project level development feeding back information for project and regional level review.
-Population, economy, tourism and recreation, and human health Project Population and Health a) Number of complaints received relating to construction works. b) Duration of works with traffic control /disruption. c) Noise levels at receptors within recommended limits during construction and operation and mitigation provided where assessment indicated levels are exceeded. d) Dust management plan applied for construction Project Target 3 Minimise extent and period of disruption to traffic related to construction.
-Project Target 4 Minimise access restrictions and noise disturbance to people from construction and operation of schemes.
-Project Recreation a) Number of footpath/access closures/diversions. b) Length of public access paths created compared to loss. c) Area of any amenity improvement provided, or Project Target 5 No net loss of important recreational amenity, improved access and support for new recreational amenity.
+Include consultation with DAERA and other relevant Northern Ireland organisations where there is potential for transboundary effects.
+Project Target 1 Project development to find sustainable solutions that contribute to environmental objectives All topics and objectives Project All Topics 2 Application of project level monitoring and feedback to identify potential significant environmental effects are identified at each stage of project development and implementation process and post project evaluation or audit.
+Project Target 2 Process implemented for project level development feeding back information for project and regional level review Population, economy, tourism and recreation, and human health Project Population and Health a) Number of complaints received relating to construction works b) Duration of works with traffic control /disruption c) Noise levels at receptors within recommended limits during construction and operation and mitigation provided where assessment indicated levels are exceeded d) Dust management plan applied for construction Project Target 3 Minimise extent and period of disruption to traffic related to construction Project Target 4 Minimise access restrictions and noise disturbance to people from construction and operation of schemes Project Recreation a) Number of footpath/access closures/diversions Project Target 5 No net loss of important recreational amenity,